 My personal mission as an education excellence coach and speaker is to empower others with the mindset and methods to lead a meaningful and marvelous life.
 I’m currently building a “Happy” series of books that aims to do just that.
 I also conduct The Happy Student workshops, and I aim to bring it global.

-10. Any last words you want to leave for the Surviving College audience?
+10. Any last words you want to leave for the CampusRiot audience?

 Happiness is a choice, so choose wisely.
 And remember that a great life is made up of many great days and many great decisions.